smorkin/Plita/README.md

 The files shown in Plita are the same one as those shown in the iOS Files app, i.e. files provided by any configured cloud drive providers.
 Just open a text file, edit, and save.
 Note that editing is done in place, i.e. saving will replace the contents of the original file.

 ## Privacy
-Plita is running 100% on your iOS device so no data whatsoever is collected from the client.
+Plita is running 100% on your iOS device so no data whatsoever is collected from the client by the app.
+What the various cloud services does with the files you save is of course up to them.

 ## License